Research and Development

 Clinical Studies

-Epion is preparing to launch Phase III studies to support registration of the EpiSmart™ cross-linking system in the United States.
+Epion launched Phase 3 studies in Q3 2023 to support registration of the EpiSmart™ cross-linking system in the United States.
 Building on the largest set of clinical studies ever done in corneal cross-linking, these randomized controlled trials will carefully study the clinical benefit of the first optimized Epi-On cross-linking system.
 The goal is to establish the safety and efficacy of EpiSmart CXL for patients diagnosed with ectasia, so that future patients can be treated before disease robs them of vision.

 CXL-005 completed the enrollment of 2,258 patients in June of 2019.
 An interim analysis in 2018 showed that EpiSmart-treated keratoconus patients showed statistically significant improvements in best-corrected distance vision at 6 and 12 months post-treatment.
 The Phase 2 study was conducted under an Investigational New Drug Application (#124062) with the US FDA.
 It accomplished the final optimization of our cross-linking procedure, and provided data to aid in the design of pivotal trials for product registration.